 Welcome to a short introduction of the theory behind chords.
 You will learn how a chord is built and what separates different groups of chords.

-In the cases when we only have a letter, for example a C, it’s a simple major chord.
+In the cases when we only have a letter, such as C, it’s a simple major chord.
 A major chord consists of three notes: 1st, 3rd and the 5th notes in the scale.
 In which scale, you may ask.
 In the C major scale we have:

 C – D – E – F – G – A – B

 So for a C major chord we can locate the 1st, 3rd and 5th as C, E and G.

 Sometimes we find chords with names like Cm, Dm, Em and so on.
 The “m” stands for minor and in a minor chord we also have three notes: 1st, 3rd minor and 5th.
 The notes in Cm are C, Eb (E flat) and G.